Is It Normal to Miss Them Years Later?

 Your system remembers who felt important.

-It remembers safety, intensity, hope, disappointment.
+It remembers safety, intensity, hope, disappointment, chemistry, tenderness, uncertainty, and loss.

 Those imprints may fade, but they often do not vanish completely.